-Fixed deposit is one of the oldest and traditional method used by investors in India, to save tax or enjoy the benefits.
-Fixed deposit, as a saving method, is very popular because investors know for sure that fixed amount of returns can be expected at the end of the tenure.
+Fixed deposit is one of the oldest and traditional methods used by investors in India, to save tax or enjoy the benefits.
+Fixed deposit, as a saving method, is very popular because investors know for sure that the fixed amount of returns can be expected at the end of the tenure.

 Moreover, if the interest received annually on the Fixed deposit is below Rs.
 10,000, then no tax has to be paid over the amount earned, despite the income tax slab, an investor belongs to.
 There are many methods using which any investor can save tax on fixed deposit interest returns.

 An investor can submit Form 15G, claiming that he or she has no taxable income, then the bank will not collect tax on the interest returned.
 Form 15H is for the senior citizen.
 These forms are to be filled and submitted to the bank with the fixed deposit details, at the beginning of the financial year.